hegej/cell-grid/README.md

 # 🧬 Cell-Grid

-Welcome to **Cell-Grid**!
-This is a fun and interactive Go application built using the [Raylib](https://www.raylib.com/) library.
+ **Cell-Grid**! is a fun and interactive Go application built using the [Raylib](https://www.raylib.com/) library.
 It simulates falling cells on a grid, with features like toggling cell states, applying gravity, and enabling a rainbow color mode.
 Perfect for experimenting with cellular physics and visualizations! 🎨

 ---